coderefinery/git-intro/_episodes/02-basics.md

 ## Exercise: undo unstaged changes

-- Make some changes to `ingredients.txt`.
+- Make some silly changes to `ingredients.txt` (e.g. add liquorice).
 - Inspect the changes with `git status` and `git diff`.
 - Undo the unstaged changes with `git checkout ingredients.txt`.
 - Inspect the new situation with `git status` and `git diff`.